10 Perfume Trends To Watch In 2025, By Top Fragrance Experts

 We’re going to step further into the gourmand universe, predicts Seger, but rather than tooth-aching sweetness, she envisions deeper notes like toasted coconut and smoking caramel.
 “These notes are rich, indulgent and sophisticated takes on sweetness,” says Seger.

-BDK Parfums Rouge Smoking Eau de Parfum, £175, is like a tangy cherry pie topped with cream thanks to pink berries and labdanum (a warm tree resin).
-Also try Floral Street Arizona Bloom Eau de Parfum, £74, with coconut and salted musks, and Zara Immortal Vanilla Eau de Parfum, £22.99, with coconut, caramel and woods.
+Glossier You Réve Eau de Parfum, $106, is like a tangy cherry pie thanks to plum butter and buttercream (a warm tree resin).
+Also try Floral Street Arizona Bloom Eau de Parfum, $89, with coconut and salted musks, and Zara Immortal Vanilla Eau de Parfum, $35.90, with coconut, caramel and woods.

 AdvertisementADVERTISEMENT